 Tillage and glyphosate only offer marginal disruption and control.

 Photo Credits: Horseweed (Marestail): www.mississippi-crops.com / Morningglory species: John D. Byrd, Mississippi State University, Bugwood.org / Palmer Amaranth: Bruce Ackley, The Ohio State University, Bugwood.org / Common Ragweed: Ohio State Weed Lab, The Ohio State University, Bugwood.org / Sicklepod: Rebekah C. Wallace, University of Georgia, Bugwood.org / Barnyardgrass: Take Action On Weeds / Broadleaf Signalgrass: Rebekah C. Wallace, University of Georgia, Bugwood.org / Italian Ryegrass: Take Action On Weeds

-Sign up for our email newsletter and get an instant download of the Mississippi Soybean Scouting and Management Guide to learn how to combat herbicide resistant weeds in your fields.
+Sign up for our email newsletter and get an instant download of the MSPB Weeds Scouting Guide to learn how to combat herbicide resistant weeds in your fields.